CONMEBOL suspends March World Cup qualifiers in South America | Goal.com

 CONMEBOL suspends March World Cup qualifiers in South America

-CONMEBOL has confirmed that the two rounds of qualifiers in South America scheduled in March will not go ahead.
+CONMEBOL has confirmed that the two rounds of World Cup qualifiers in South America scheduled in March will not go ahead.

 The decision comes after several nations declined to release players for the upcoming international break due to the need to quarantine following their travels.